Lines on K3 quartic surfaces in characteristic 3: Proof of

 \subsection{Triangle case}

-In this section we study the case in which $X$ admits a triangle.
-The three lines forming the triangle need to be coplanar, and we will denote by $\Pi$ the plane on which they lie.
-Obviously, the plane $\Pi$ intersects $X$ also in a fourth line, which might coincide with one of the first three.
-We first consider this degenerate case.
+In this section we study the case in which \(X\) admits a triangle.
+The three lines forming the triangle need to be coplanar, and we denote by \(\Pi\) the plane on which they lie.
+The plane \(\Pi\) intersects \(X\) also in a fourth line, which might coincide with one of the first three.

-\begin{proposition} If $X$ admits a completely reducible plane $\Pi$ with a triangle and a multiple component, then $X$ contains at most $60$ lines. \end{proposition}